Put your hand up if you’ve ever bought a nice top in the sale for a bargain price.

 Wanna make sure you can make the most when selling your clothes for cash?

-- Wash clothes before you sell them and get an iron on any creases – you wouldn’t want to buy something dirty and nor would anyone else.
+- Wash clothes before you sell them and iron out any creases – you wouldn’t want to buy something dirty and nor would anyone else.

 - Take great photos with clothes on quality hangers in daylight.
 Try and take a couple of photos – from the front and back – so people can see what they’re buying.